MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/video--debugging-your-driver-with-wdf-source-code.md

 ---
-title: Video Debugging your driver with WDF source code
+title: Video Debugging your Driver with WDF Source Code
 description: This topic contains a video tutorial that shows how to debug your Windows Driver Frameworks (WDF) driver with full access to the WDF source code.
 Search.SourceType: Video
 ms.date: 05/07/2020